 Urban Growth Strategy

-The following are excerpts from the executive summary of the City of Kingston, Urban Growth Strategy Final Report.
-The full report and the supporting reports can be downloaded using the links below.
+The following are excerpts from the executive summary of the City's Urban Growth Strategy Report.
+The full report and supporting reports can be downloaded below.
 It should be noted the Urban Growth Strategy's conclusions, recommendations and means of implementation were approved in principle by Council on July 14, 2004, and the study was used in the development of the City's new Official Plan.